sankethj/z-cam/README.md

 - Cam Images will be stored in the directory called capture.
 - Captured Cam Image will be saved in the format of `img_<year-month-day> <time_24hr_format>.png`
 - Clients' ip address, User-Agent (system, browser) details and it will be saved in the file called `myfile.txt`
+- Make sure you use Wifi or Hotspot turned ON while using this tool.

 ## USAGE :
 * `python3 zcam.py`